ppKrauss/openCitation/README.md

 * Show the *official collections*: via [`lawDocsRepos` dataset](./data/lawDocsRepos.csv), each contry's official law-doc repository.

-* Show the  *official licenses*: via [`licenses` dataset](./data/licenses.csv) list all known licenses used in official repositories, and via [`reports/inferredLicense` consensual interpretation](./reports), show the "inferred licenses" of countries that use no explicit license.
+* Show the  *official licenses*: via [`licenses` dataset](./data/licenses.csv) list all known licenses used in official repositories, and (after consensual interpretation) via [`inferredLicense` ](./reports) reports, show the "inferred licenses" of countries that use no explicit license.

 * *Coherence in official collections*: via [`lawDocsRepos` dataset](./data/lawDocsRepos.csv), describing official repositories, and [`lawDocs` dataset](./data/lawDocs.csv), sampling law-docs (as evidences); monitoring general cumpliance of the "expected licence" in all repository's documents.